This page attempts to help bird keepers with the most common bird diseases and symptoms they see when their birds get ill...

 This is caused by a mite infestation.
 Better nutrition will make it far easier for birds to fight off the early infestation before it becomes established and requires treatment with Ivermectin.

 Beaks that are poorly formed often fail to wear down properly.
 Deficiencies (methionine, sulphur, biotin and calcium) are the most common cause but liver damage can show a similar effect.
-Either way the treatment is the same - Calcivet plus Daily Essentials3 or Feast or Feather-Up or EasyBird Rest, Moult & Show.
+Either way the treatment is the same - Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or Feather-Up or EasyBird Rest, Moult & Show.
 If the liver is damaged the level of success will depend on how much functioning liver is left.
 Other likely symptoms include poor feather condition, slow moults and watery droppings.
 Regardless of the cause it will take 9-12 months for new (better) beak material to reach the ‘wearing zone’ and during that time beak trimming by your bird vet may be required.

 Lice and mites in cages

 The presence of external parasites in the cages or on the birds can cause serious losses - especially to babies.
-For red mite use Birdy Finect to spray the cages (especially the nooks and crannies).
 Dust nest sites and birds with Blast-Off Anti Mite.
 Ivermectin will help with mites like Northern mite that live on the bird.

 Red and swollen feet are often caused by all the perches in the cage being the same size.
 This prevents the feet from being properly exercised and can cause pressure points that are prone to infection.
 Natural perches are the best prevention.
 Contact us for details.
-Treatment involves good hygiene (disinfect cages and perches with Avisafe) and immune support with Calcivet plus Daily Essentials3 or Feast or EasyBird Rest, Moult & Show and a short term dose of Guardian Angel.
+Treatment involves good hygiene (disinfect cages and perches with Avisafe (Enviroclens in Export Areas)) and immune support with Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or EasyBird Rest, Moult & Show and a short term dose of Guardian Angel.
 If the feet have white lumps under the skin then the chances are this is gout.
 This is an indication of kidney failure and the bird struggling to cope with the breakdown products of protein metabolism.
-The kidney does not repair itself well but we can reduce the amount of stress on the kidneys with the usual supplements of Calcivet plus Daily Essentials3 or Feast or EasyBird Rest, Moult & Show.
+The kidney does not repair itself well but we can reduce the amount of stress on the kidneys with the usual supplements of Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or EasyBird Rest, Moult & Show.

 Watery droppings (excessive urine as opposed to diarrhoea) This is a common symptom of liver or kidney disease or possibly diabetes.
 Obesity or infection could have caused the condition though by the time you see the symptom the bird may be very under-weight.
-Reduce the workload on the liver by using Feast and/or Daily Essentials3 or EasyBird Rest, Moult & Show.
+Reduce the workload on the liver by using Feast (Flourish in Export Areas) and/or Daily Essentials3 or EasyBird Rest, Moult & Show.
 Because the bird is urinating excessively it will be losing water soluble nutrients.
-Guardian Angel and Calcivet in the water are advised to help replenish these.
+Guardian Angel and Calcivet (CalciBoost in Export Areas) in the water are advised to help replenish these.

 Especially in budgies this is commonly caused by the trichomonas parasite but in the last year or so Avian Gastric Yeast (formerly called megabacteria) has reared its head again.
-Harkanker Soluble and MegaCare are recommended for these illnesses respectively.
+MegaCare are recommended for these illnesses respectively.